Watch and Pray

 Every age of crisis has required watchmen.
 Some warned, some prayed, some repaired, some endured in hiddenness.
 Together they kept the Church from sleep.
 Their fidelity now instructs us to do the same.

-The faithful should leave this gate with a fixed rule:
+The faithful should leave with a fixed rule:

 - watch for wolves and false peace